1956 Mercedes-Benz 300 SL 'Alloy' Gullwing

 In fact, the only collision damage readily evident on the car is a prominent dent in the rear: At some point in 1981, Rudi apparently backed into the Gullwing with his forklift.

 While not technically “lost,” having been listed with Rudi Klein in multiple 300 SL rosters and registers, chassis number 198.043.5500872 has, like so many vehicles in this storied location, been inaccessible to the world.
 In fact, it may well have been the most secretive vehicle in a collection legendary for its introversion, having actually remained within the walls of Porche Foreign Auto—and, in fact, largely within one building on the property—for nearly 50 years.
-It is now released as the final unrestored “Alloy” Gullwing, first owned by Luigi Chinetti, the sole example delivered in black—a car with what can safely be called an unduplicatable history.
+It is now released as the final unrestored “Alloy” Gullwing, previously owned by Luigi Chinetti, the sole example delivered in black—a car with what can safely be called an unduplicatable history.

 Just mind the forklift.